google/omaha/doc/ServerProtocolV3.md

 ---

 ## HTTP Headers ##
+### Request Headers ###
+  * `X-GoogleUpdate-Interactivity` -- Either 'fg' or 'bg' when present, 'fg' indicating a user-initiated foreground update. 'bg' indicates that the request is part of a background update.
+If the server is under extremely high load, it may use this to prioritize 'fg' requests over 'bg' requests.

+### Response Headers ###
+  * `X-Retry-After` -- When present, a positive integral number of seconds during which the client MUST NOT contact the server again for background updates, including but not limited to retried attempts to connect to the server due to an unparseable response or apparent error.
+Clients MUST respect this header even if paired with non-successful HTTP response code.
+Servers SHOULD NOT send a value in excess of 86400 (24 hours), and clients SHOULD treat values greater than 86400 as 86400.

+### Additional Headers ###
 Compatible clients MAY include additional headers in requests to the server.
 Such headers are purely advisory in nature, and their presence and content MUST NOT be required in order to provide responses to update checks.
 Compatible servers MUST be able to tolerate unexpected headers.

 Compatible servers MAY include additional headers in responses to the client.
 Compatible clients MUST be able to tolerate unexpected headers.